Pregabalin

 Medicines you can and can’t take with pregabalin

-Pregabalin can usually be taken safely with other medicines, but for your safety, you should tell your doctor if you’re taking the following before you start taking pregabalin:
+Pregabalin can usually be taken safely with other medicines, but for your safety, you should tell your doctor or pharmacist if you’re taking the following before you start taking pregabalin:

 Strong painkillers like morphine